lukebartlett97/AoCCSharpSkeleton/README.md

 This is a simple skeleton project for completing Advent of Code in C#.

 It includes a single solution to use as an example.
+Copying the FuelSum class is an easy way to get started.

 To do your own solution, grab the problem text, example data, and actual data from your Advent of Code problem and put them in 3 files in the Resources folder.
 You can put them anywhere, however I prefer /Resources/Year[YEAR]/Day[DAY]/.

-Then, create a new class (again, I use a matching folder structure as the resources) which inherites from SolutionMain.
+Then, create a new class (I put it in a matching folder structure as the resources) which inherites from SolutionMain.
 SolutionMain will get you to implement a Solve(List<String>) method.
 This is where you can put your solution, returning your String answer.
+You will also need to create a constructor which calls SolutionMains constructor, setting the resource path.
+E.g. "Year2019/Day1/"
 SolutionMain gives you access to several helper methods, including:
  - ConvertToIntegerList
  - ConvertToLongList